Nigerian News. Latest Nigeria News. Your online Nigerian Newspaper.: I regret not joining PDP before now – Obaseki

-Edo Governor Godwin Obaseki has said he regretted not joining the Peoples Democratic Party (PDP) long before he did.
+Edo State Governor, Godwin Obaseki, has said he regretted not joining the Peoples Democratic Party (PDP) long before he did.

-Ruing his about 13- year sojourn in the All Progressives Congress (APC), the Governor said he had come to realis the PDP stood for the values he so much cherished and lived for.
+Regretting his about 13- year sojourn in the All Progressives Congress (APC), the governor said he had come to realize the PDP stood for the values he so much valued and lived for.

 Obaseki spoke on Saturday at the Abuja secretariat of the PDP being presented with certificate of return as the party’s flag bearer for the September 19 Edo governorship election.